phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 ## Make some plots

-Now that we have all the data in one place, see how the model and the radar observations agree
+Now that we have all the data in one place, see how the various radar fields compare with the model temperatures

 ### Radar Reflectivity

 Replot the reflectivity to get the storm structure.
 We use a palette that shows the difference between missing data (red) and very low values (blue).
-We'll be looking below to see whether the
+We'll be looking below to see whether what the structure of the precipitation is inside the storm.

 Make a convenience function to return the colormap with normalization